emonhoque/show-tracker-v2/CALENDAR_EXPORT.md

 ### For Users
 1. Navigate to any show in the application
-2. Click the "Add to Calendar" button
+2. Click the "Calendar" button
 3. Choose between:
    - **Google Calendar** - Opens Google Calendar with pre-filled event details
    - **Download ICS** - Downloads a calendar file for import